jcdavison/blog.antipattern.io/_posts/articles/2015-02-28-Antipatternio-Open-Source-Startup.md

 1. A successful business doesn't revolve around any one product.

-1. Patent's are part of my dialogue.
+1. Patent's are NOT part of my vernacular.

 1. Team, community and culture will take a business way farther than machine code.